 Curry houses galore

-“Indian cooking is an art, yet we are being prevented from hiring the staff we need,” said Oli Khan, award winning, celebrity chef and secretary general of the Bangladesh Caterers Association (BCA).
+“Indian cooking is an art, yet we are being prevented from hiring the staff we need.
+The policy is forcing our costs up and inevitably leading to curry restaurants going out of business,” said Oli Khan, award winning, celebrity chef and secretary general of the Bangladesh Caterers Association (BCA).